blueHike-dev/simo6lues/README.md

 # 👋 Hello There!

 <div align="justify">
     My name is blueHike.
 I'm a self-taught Full Stack Sofware Developer from Kenya.
 I spend most of my time working with JavaScript technologies to develop owesome Application.
 Right now my mind is focused on learning everything that is related to Blockchain and Web Development .
-I'm more passionate about exploring new technologies, which I can leverage to solve real-life problems.
+I'm more passionate about exploring new technologies, which I can leverage to solve real-life problems and help my community.
 </div>

 <br/>